Outlaws

 Even at the lower difficulties, you’d better be prepared to save your game often.
 I hate to be “that guy” who saves after every breath, but after having to repeat sections of the game ad nauseum, I quickly started saving obsessively.
 Outlaws almost demands it, especially when you can get your check cashed simply by walking through a door and missing the guy behind the box next to you.
 While the theory of quick and cheap death fits a Western like a worn-in saddle, it doesn’t always match the expectations and conventions of a first person shooter.

 Boss battles are the best example of this frustration.
 At the end of most levels, you’ll encounter a boss character whose death will trigger a cutscene and give you the next piece of the plot.
-The trick is that these bosses have significantly higher hit points and absolutely exceptional aim.
+The trick is that these bosses have noticeably higher hit points and absolutely exceptional aim.
 I didn’t know there even were bosses when playing the first level, and couldn’t understand why I kept getting smoked for simply opening the last door.
-There’s an unannounced boss waiting at the other end of the room, who domes you in one shot as soon as he sees you.
+There’s an unannounced boss waiting at the other end of the room, who domes you in one shot unless you rush in and crouch behind boxes.
 That’s how good these guys are, and you’ll at least want to plant a save before you take them on.

 Levels are generally designed well, though the Western setting limits the number of logical locations.
-Ranches, towns, and a moving train make the most interesting experiences.
+Ranches, small towns, and a moving train make the most interesting experiences.
 They’re detailed, relatively non-linear, and have plenty of cover and objects to fight around.
 Meanwhile the middle levels of canyons, a lumber mill, and a mine are considerably more bland.
 These levels are some variant of a maze, with some introducing mechanical puzzles as part of the factory setting or highly advanced, ancient Native American technology you must decipher (don’t ask).
 There’s even a level similar to the sewer level in Dark Forces, requiring identical lever-pushing to ride different water flows and add to a central spillway to proceed.
-Expect to do more than just shoot banditios.
+These were my least favorite, as they’re not designed in a way that makes your next goal clear.
+It was pretty much just watching the automap for where I hadn’t been yet, then trying to figure out how to get there.
+A couple of keys are also hidden in ways that just feel mean, like the one under the bed in the train level.

 The plot comes at you through cutscenes between missions.
 Their style is interesting, with a mix of relatively realistic, brightly colored locations with highly exaggerated characters.
 Marshall Anderson is almost skeletal inside his long duster, with fingers about twice the length of any normal hand.
-Others characters follow suit, including goons with right-angle chins and masterminds so squat and stocky they’re almost square.
+Others characters follow suit, including goons with right-angle chins, impossible numbers of corn kernel teeth, and masterminds so squat and stocky they’re almost square.
 No reason for this style is readily apparent, but it works.
-Scenes are expertly set, some backstory to Anderson is wisely rationed out, and the search for his daughter is kept tense as she continually gets close, only to slip from his fingers again.
+Some backstory to Anderson is wisely rationed out, and the search for his daughter is kept tense as she continually gets close, only to slip from his fingers again.
+My only complaint here is that the cutscenes don’t always integrate seamlessly.
+There’s a lot of jumping around, plus a lot of extreme close ups on villains giving death speeches.

 Voice acting for these scenes is a high point.
 Jeff Osterhage as Marshall Anderson doesn’t get to say much, probably to follow the stoic characters of Eastwood, but his voice matches the character perfectly when he does.
-Anderson isn’t a gravel-chewing anti-social mercenary, instead he comes off like a gentle, just man doing what he knows he has to do.
 Richard Moll in the head boss role sounded so much like Tommy Lee Jones that I had to check the credits to see it wasn’t.
 You don’t see him much, but he’s excellent when you do.
+Cam Clarke voices an early villain, because it’s the ’90s, so of course he does.
 Finally, a majority of the screen time is parceled out to the main henchman, a Bible-quoting, psychopathic doctor played with usual glee by John de Lancie.
 His vile actions, sarcastic words, and unapologetic demeanor make him the perfect impish villain.

 For a long time, Outlaws was the only Western-themed shooter, and the only one there needed to be.
 Its gameplay, while not too dissimilar to its competition, was sharp and enjoyable.
 It didn’t cover all the classic Western moments, but enough to be respectable.
 It had LucasArts’ traditionally high production values and a fantastic score.
 Its only real mistake was entering a saturated genre at a time when there were simply too many options to be noticed, and arguably not doing enough to be more than a standard FPS with a Western theme.
 In true LucasArts fashion, it offers creative differences, but not a radical reinvention of the genre.
 If you think you might be interested in Outlaws, it’s absolutely worth playing.
 If neither Westerns nor the first-person shooter interest you, this is an extremely well-made example of more of the same.